raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step03.md

 The robot used a camera pointing towards the ground which tracked a white line drawn by the researchers.
 The robot would adjust its direction to keep the line in the middle of the picture captured by the camera.
 It moved at a walking pace and was reasonably successful at this task.

 Later the cart would be turned into a fully autonomous vehicle; for a time the cart was the cutting edge of vision controlled robots.
 Famously the team would let the robot roam the campus unaccompanied, and they created a sign that read "CAUTION ROBOT VEHICLE" to hang when it was out.
-This sign caused the lead researcher a lot of headaches, as he kept having to get it remade - after it was taken.
+This sign caused the lead researcher a lot of headaches, as he kept having to get it remade - after it was repeatedly taken.

 ### Modern uses for line following robots